Talib Kweli: BlackSmith Records (2005–2009)

 In 2006, Kweli signed a distribution deal with Warner Bros.
 Records for Blacksmith Records.
 Warner Brothers launched an online community via Second Life for Kweli.
 In January, Kweli was featured in a commercial for the NCAA's Big Ten Conference, rapping about the league's basketball teams.
-In February 2006, Kweli provided the voice of the protagonist in the graffiti-themed video game Marc Eckō's Getting Up: Contents Under Pressure.
+In February 2006, Kweli provided the voice of the protagonist in the graffiti-themed video game Marc Ecko's Getting Up: Contents Under Pressure.
 In October 2006, Kweli performed on MTV's Wild 'N Out, hosted by Nick Cannon.

 On December 31, 2006, Kweli released nine songs he recorded with underground producer Madlib for free download in conjunction with the web site for Stones Throw Records, the label to which Madlib is signed.
 The album was entitled Liberation, of which Kweli states in an interview with XXL Magazine that releasing the album was liberating to him.

 In 2007, the album was made available for purchase.
 In 2007 Kweli signed rapper Jean Grae and the group Strong Arm Steady to Blacksmith Records.
 Also in 2007, Kweli released his third solo album, Eardrum, on August 21.
 It debuted at No. 2 on the Billboard 200, supported by the first single, "Listen!!!".
 Kweli embarked on a national Australian tour in October 2007.
 Eardrum, which featured a mix of mainstream and underground producers like Kanye West, Just Blaze, will.i.am, Nick Speed and Pete Rock, received generally favorable reviews and went on to sell 129,000 copies after four weeks.
 Also in 2007, Kweli released a mixtape, entitled Focus.
 October saw Kweli play one of China's earliest music festivals, the Yue Festival, organised by Split Works, alongside Faithless and Ozomatli.